Questions and answers

-The letter I received refers to a "reintegration interview".
+The letter I received refers to a "reintegration meeting".
 What is this?

-When will the interviews take place and who must attend?
+When will the meetings take place and who must attend?

-The interview must be arranged between days one and 15 of the start of the fixed period exclusion.
+The meeting must be arranged between days one and 15 of the start of the fixed period exclusion.
 The headteacher or a senior member of staff will attend and at least one parent or carer is expected to attend.
-Your child will usually attend part or all of the interview.
+Your child will usually attend part or all of the meeting.

-I cannot attend on the day the school has set the interview
+I cannot attend on the day the school has set the meeting

-The school should as far as possible try to arrange the interview at a time and date convenient to you and the school.
+The school should as far as possible try to arrange the meeting at a time and date convenient to you and the school.

 What will happen if I do not attend?

 The exclusion cannot be extended, but it may make a successful return for your child more difficult.
 Additionally, your failure to attend will be recorded and could be considered if the school or Local Authority applies to a magistrate's court for a Parenting Order.

 What if I do not cooperate with the exclusion?

 The school will consider your child's safety in deciding what action to take.
 This will depend on his/her age and ability.
 However, in some circumstances Police or Community Support Officers or Social Care could become involved, and if you continue not to cooperate, the school or Local Authority might apply for a Parenting Order.